Buying real estate in South Africa?

 Can US citizens own land in South Africa?

-Yes, US citizens can own land outright in South Africa, and most residential purchases are either freehold (where you own both the land and the building) or sectional title (where you own your unit plus a share in the common property).
+Yes, US citizens can own land outright in South Africa, and most residential purchases are either freehold (where you own both the land and the building) or sectional title (where you own your unit plus a share in the common property managed by a body corporate).

-Freehold ownership in South Africa means you have full ownership of the land and any structures on it indefinitely, while leasehold (which is less common for residential property) means you hold a long-term lease rather than outright ownership; for most American buyers purchasing houses or apartments, freehold or sectional title is what you'll encounter.
+Freehold ownership in South Africa means you have full, indefinite ownership of the land and any structures on it, while leasehold (which is less common for residential property) means you hold a long-term lease rather than outright ownership; for most American buyers purchasing houses or apartments in South Africa, freehold or sectional title is what you will encounter.

 What documents will I need to buy in South Africa?

-A local South African tax identification number is not required to sign an offer to purchase, but depending on the conveyancer's workflow and whether you're obtaining a mortgage, you may need to register with SARS at some point during or after the transaction.
+A local South African tax identification number is not always required to sign an offer to purchase, but you may need one depending on your conveyancer's workflow, your bank's requirements, and how funds are being transferred into the country.

-A local South African bank account is not legally mandatory to complete a property purchase, but it is highly practical if you're getting a mortgage, paying ongoing costs like rates and levies, or planning to repatriate sale proceeds later.
+A local South African bank account is not strictly mandatory by law to complete a property purchase, but it is highly practical and often necessary if you plan to get a mortgage, pay local costs smoothly, or later repatriate sale proceeds cleanly through the authorized dealer banking system.

 We have a whole section dedicated to all the documents you need in our South Africa property pack.